A Discontinuous Galerkin Method for H(curl)-Elliptic Hemivariational Inequalities: Error analysis

 \section{Error analysis}

-In this section, we study some properties of the IPDG scheme and provide a priori error estimates.
-On several occasions, we will apply the modified Cauchy-Schwarz inequality with an arbitrarily small parameter $\varepsilon>0$:
+In this section, we present some properties of the IPDG scheme and provide a priori error estimates.
+On several occasions, we will apply Young's inequality with an arbitrarily small parameter $\varepsilon>0$: